 Where to Stay in Tirana

 I spent a month living and working in Tirana, and was able to explore many of the suburbs and neighborhoods.
-These are the 5 main areas that you’ll want to consider staying in.
+These are the five main areas in Tirana that you’ll want to consider staying in.

 1. Zona 1 – Live Like a Local

 Located between Skanderbeg Square and the Lana River, you’ll find Zona 1.
 This large neighborhood is near the New Market, New Bazaar, many seafood restaurants, and lots of cafes.
 Get away from the busy city center and stay in Zona 1.
 This apartment is a great option.